Meet the Team

 Chelsea Maxwell is Program Associate for the Center for Public Justice Families Valued initiative, an initiative promoting policies that support and honor God's call to both work and family life.
 Chelsea holds a Bachelor's of Social Work from Dordt College and Master's of Social Work from the University of Pennsylvania School of Social Policy and Practice.
 She is a former intern of CPJ's Christians Investing in Education initiative and was a Shared Justice Policy Fellow for What Justice Requires: Paid Family Leave.
 A native of Iowa, she now lives in the District of Columbia.

 Follow on Twitter: @chelseajmaxwell

 Katelyn Beaty, Consulting Partner

 Katelyn Beaty is an acquisitions editor for Baker Publishing Group.
-Previously she was an editor at large with Christianity Today, where she previously served as the magazine's youngest and first female managing editor.
+Previously she was an editor at large with Christianity Today, where she served as the magazine's youngest and first female managing editor.
 She is the author of A Woman's Place: A Christian Vision for Your Calling in the Office, the Home, and the World (Simon & Schuster) and has written for The New York Times, The Washington Post, The Atlantic, and Religion & Politics.
-She lives in the Chicago suburbs, where she attends an Anglican church.
 Learn more at KatelynBeaty.com.